Interview with Sébastien Cans

-We must first identify the young people.
-We use the results of previous years to see who is likely to be eligible for the European Championships up to the World Open Championships.
+You have to spot the young ones first.
+We use the results of previous years to see who is likely to be eligible for the European Championships up to the Open World Championships.
 The level of young people is quite impressive.
-They enter figures of a fairly strong level (In wakeboarding as in Water Skiing).
+They enter figures of a fairly high level (in wakeboarding as in water skiing).

 There is no magic formula and above all there is a different approach for each sport:

-- Water skiing is a standardized discipline, with points in figures, buoys in slalom, meters in jumps, even if the configuration of the site has a little influence, this remains minimal and the results are comparable.
-These are figures that can be tracked.
+- Water Skiing is a standardized discipline, points in figures, buoys in slalom, meters in jumps, even if the configuration of the site influences a little it remains minimal and the results are comparable.
+These are quantified performances that we can follow.

 Then you have to define a project with the whole team.
-A sports policy which is partly based on the budget.
-The young people then train locally and participate in the courses and “Performance Workshops” of the French team organized by the FFSNW.
+A sports policy that is partly based on the budget.
+The young people then train locally and take part in the France team’s “Performance Workshops” organized by the FFSNW.
 Each course or workshop has a specific objective: awareness of injuries, active recovery, technique, work on the rules with judges, rules of life and functioning in the French team.

-How do you choose the locations for the France team’s internships and competitions?
+How do you choose the locations for the French team’s training courses and competitions?

-There are sites more or less efficient in relation to the configuration, the typology, the surf waves.
-We try to see according to age and level categories to influence the choice.
-Each club has more or less its favorite field.
-When it is higher level, certain facilities are required, such as slaloms for skiing, a springboard or specific modules.
-In a very High Level boat, this is a problem given the cost.
+There are more or less efficient sites in relation to the configuration, the typology, the surf waves.
+We try to see according to the age and level categories to influence the choice.
+Each club has more or less its favorite area.
+When it is higher level, you need certain facilities such as slaloms for skiing, a springboard or specific modules.
+In a very high level boat, it is a problem given the cost.

 For national courses, these are affiliated structures.
 In cable, we will have to offer this kind of offer if the structures are voluntary.
-They can have personal, commercial or other motivations.
-Most important is the message.
-For this booming and dynamic discipline, there is only the High Level.
+They may have personal, commercial or other motivations.
+The most important thing is the message.
+For this booming, dynamic discipline, there is only the High Level.
 We have to fight against a certain form of individualism.
-It is the strength of the whole community that will move things in the right direction.
+It is the strength of the whole community that will make things move in the right direction.

-There is also a certain expectation from athletes about quality which leads to making choices.
-This is my role.
-I am listening.
-I want to be a force of proposal in the respect of a framework and with an accompaniment which must take into account the life project to apprehend the results in competition with more serenity.
+There is also a certain expectation from athletes regarding quality which leads to choices being made.
+It’s my role.
+I’m listening.
+I want to be a force of proposal in the respect of a framework and with an accompaniment which must take into account the project of life to apprehend the results in competition with more serenity.